meetbot.dev

 controlstatustargetnote

-SOC 2 Type 1in progress2026 H2Engagement signed; gap assessment in progress with our auditor.
+SOC 2 Type 1in progress2026 H2Engagement signed; gap assessment underway with our auditor.
+Vanta deployed; controls being instrumented.

-SOC 2 Type 2planned2027 H112-month observation window starts the day Type 1 is issued.
+SOC 2 Type 2planned2027 H212-month observation window opens once Type 1 is issued.
+No certification today.

 PCI DSSn/a — Stripe-handledWe never see card numbers; Stripe Checkout + Stripe-hosted billing portal handle PCI scope.